sbslee/pypgx/docs/cli.rst

 CLI
 ***

-This section describes command-line interface (CLI) for the PyPGx package.
+This section describes command-line interface (CLI) for PyPGx.

 You can display help message for PyPGx CLI by entering: